 However, the rise in core retail sales, which excluded automobiles, gasoline, building materials and food services, showed consumer spending appeared on track to accelerate after slowing sharply in the first quarter.

-Following the data, benchmark U.S. Treasury yield hit 3.037 percent, a key breakout level, before gaining further to 3.058 percent, its highest since July 2011.
-"When yields pop like they did this morning, that was unsettling and that came on top of the big run that markets just had," said Bruce Bittles, chief investment strategist for Robert W. Baird & Co in Sarasota, Florida.
+Following the data, benchmark U.S. Treasury yield hit 3.037 percent, a key breakout level, before gaining further to 3.058 percent, their highest since July 2011.

-However, losses were broad based with ten of the 11 major S&P sectors and all the 30 Dow components in the red.
-The S&P financial was the only sector posting a slight gain of 0.1 percent.
+The losses were broad based with all the 11 major S&P sectors and all the 30 Dow components in the red.

-Home Depot Inc slipped 1.7 percent after the No.1 U.S. home improvement chain missed Wall Street forecasts for sales at established stores as an unusually long winter hit demand for typical spring products.
+Home Depot Inc slipped 1.7 percent in premarket trading after the No.1 U.S. home improvement chain missed Wall Street forecasts for sales at established stores as an unusually long winter hit demand for typical spring products.

-Declining issues outnumbered advancers for a 2.02-to-1 ratio on the NYSE.
-Declining issues outnumbered advancers for a 1.18-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 3.96-to-1 ratio on the NYSE.
+Declining issues outnumbered advancers for a 1.98-to-1 ratio on the Nasdaq.